BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 > reduction of the usable priority space is unlikely to cause problems.

-The protected procedure implementation in the callee PD *must not block*, ie it must execute on behalf of the caller at all times.
+The protected procedure implementation in the callee PD *must not block*, i.e. it must execute on behalf of the caller at all times.
 Ideally, this property should be enforced by the platform's build/analysis tools.